blkwhte/clever-vali/README.md

 ---

-## Troubleshooting Common Failures
+## Troubleshooting

+### Dashboard won't load in browser
+- Confirm Docker Desktop is running
+- Confirm the container started successfully — the terminal should show `Running on http://0.0.0.0:5000`
+- If you see `address already in use`, something else is on port 5001 — try `-p 5002:5000` instead

 ### OAuth: Missing state rejected — FAIL
 The app accepted an OAuth callback with no `state` parameter.
 Every callback must be rejected if `state` is absent.
-If your app does not use the state parameter, this test will be marked SKIPPED rather than FAIL — ensure your certification form reflects this.
+If your app does not use the state parameter, ensure your certification form reflects this — the test will be marked `SKIPPED` rather than `FAIL`.

 ### OAuth: Forged state rejected — FAIL
 The app accepted a state value (`VALI_CSRF_PROBE_NOT_A_REAL_SESSION`) it never issued.
 State must be validated against an active session on every callback — not just checked for presence.